DeLaSalleUniversity-Manila-DISMATH-t216/DISMATH_Portfolio_Lorenzo-Garcia/README.md

 | → | Conditional | if, then | p → q ≡  ¬p v q | F if p is T and q is F, otherwise T |
 | ↔ | Biconditional | iff |  p ↔ q ≡ (p → q) ∧ (q → p) |  T iff p and q have the same truth values |

+- Normal implication is p -> q
+- Inverse is when, ¬p -> ¬q
+- Converse is when, q -> p
+- Contrapositive is when, ¬q -> ¬p
+- Biconditional is when, p <-> q which means statement is true if and only if p and q have the same truth value.

+## week 2
+whatr I learned:
+- We learned some logical equivalences, namely:
+  - Identity Laws
+  - Domination Laws
+  - Idempotent Laws
+  - Double Negation Laws
+  - Commutative Laws
+  - Assosciative Laws
+  - Distributive Laws
+  - De Morgan's Laws
+  - Absorption Laws
+  - Negation Laws
+- Propositional Logic deals with propositions as a whole.
+- Predicate Logic is concerned not only with logic relations between sentences or propositions as whole.
+- Quantifiers indicates the generality of open sentence.
+- Existential Quantifier, is true if "there exist" at least only one value for x in p(x)
+- Universal Quantifier, is true if "for All" possible value for x is true in p(x)
+- "Mathematical Statements" are Universal Quantifier.
+- Rules of Inference (Terms):
+ - Argument - a sequence of statements with conclusion.
+ - Valid
+ - Fallacy means invalid
+- Rules of Inference Tautologies:
+ - Modus Ponens
+ - Modus Tollens
+ - Hypothetical Syllogism
+ - Disjunctive Syllogism
+ - Addition
+ - Simplification
+ - Conjunction
+ - Resolution